 (Editor’s Note: If you would like a complete copy of the Cardus Education Survey, please email Lisa Becker at Dayspring at firstname.lastname@example.org.)

 Given this important information on education in America, it may be time for Christian parents to prayerfully consider the matter of education in the lives of their children.
 Looking at the roots of modern education in America, the removal of God from classrooms, and the outcomes associated with a Christian school education tell this story: the way we educate our children matters.

 This article originally appeared in Awaken Magazine (Volume 7.
 No. 1 Fall 2017), a publication of Dayspring Christian Academy.
-If you would like more information about Dayspring Christian Academy, please call Karol Hasting at 717-285-2000 or click here.
-If you would like a copy of Awaken Magazine, click the button below.
+If you would like more information about Dayspring Christian Academy, please register for our Open House on March 15, 2018, at 6 p.m. using the button below.
+Alternatively, you can call Karol Hasting at 717-285-2000 with your questions or to set up a personal tour.

 1Benjamin Rush, Essays, Literary, Moral and Philosophical (Philadelphia: Printed by Thomas and William Bradford, 1806) pp. 93-94.